 - Almost 50 percent of people poop at least once a day.
 Another 28 percent reported pooping twice a day, and only 5.8 percent said they only poop once or twice a week.

 - Over 60 percent reported having bowel movements in the morning.
 Another 22 percent reported going in the afternoon, and only 2.6 percent pooped very late at night.

 - Over 30 percent of survey participants reported the poop consistency being sausage or snake-like, and of smooth and soft consistency.

 When it comes to regularity, what’s the ideal number?
-As mentioned, it’s difficult to set a normal amount of times to go, but typically, on average, people tend to visit the bathroom for number two activity about three times a week, or three times a day.
+As mentioned, it’s difficult to set a normal amount of times to go, but on average, people tend to visit the bathroom for number two between three times a week or three times a day.